New Baltimore, Michigan: History

 New Baltimore incorporated as a village in 1867 and as a city in 1931.
 Previously, it was split between Macomb and St. Clair counties; however, in the 1970s, the city was able to petition to adjust the county boundaries such that it would align with the city's eastern border.
 This placed New Baltimore completely in Macomb County, where it remains to this day.
 The town sits on the waterfront along Lake St. Clair's Anchor Bay, and offers a public park, beach, and downtown-shopping district.

-Prior to the arrival of European settlers, indigenous tribes are known to have inhabited much of New Baltimore’s shoreline for thousands of years, and in the 1800’s the land was recorded to have many ancient burial mounds and man made earth-works.
+Prior to the arrival of European settlers, indigenous tribes are known to have inhabited much of New Baltimore's shoreline for thousands of years, and in the 1800s the land was recorded to have many ancient burial mounds and man made earth-works.
 W.B Hinsdale excavated multiple sites in New Baltimore, and recorded his countless findings in his novels in the early 20th century.
-Most of these locations have long been destroyed by treasure hunters and developed over, with an unfortunate though seemingly familiar lack of regard to the public’s knowledge of the cities vast history with indigenous tribes.
+Most of these locations have long been destroyed by treasure hunters and developed over, with an unfortunate though seemingly familiar lack of regard to the public's knowledge of the city's vast history with indigenous tribes.

 German explorer Pierre Yax (b.1763) in Grosse Pointe, New France (now Michigan) was the first recorded non-Native American in the New Baltimore area.
 Pierre Yax was a son of Johan Michael Jacks, the first German in what would eventually become the state of Michigan.
 Pierre Yax arrived in New Baltimore in 1796 and subsequently obtained a land grant signed by President John Quincy Adams on July 23, 1826.
 The land grant tracked back to a land patent Yax had in 1812, when Michigan was still part of the Michigan Territory.

 Later, other French settlers came to this area and took residence along the waterfront and rivers.
 They developed farms that had narrow frontage of 400 of 900 feet and extended inland from the water.
 Generally, the depth of the parcel was determined by how far a man could plow or cultivate in a day.